Guide

 Educating clients on MMI helps them make informed decisions about their case.
 Many assume reaching MMI means full recovery, but in reality, it signifies a plateau at a given stage of care—not the end of treatment.
 By clearly explaining MMI’s role, attorneys ensure clients don’t settle too soon and receive the compensation they truly deserve.

-MMI helps accurately value claims by providing a clearer picture of the client’s permanent injuries.
+Maximum medical improvement helps accurately value claims by providing a clearer picture of the client’s permanent injuries.
 These insights allow lawyers to calculate:

 • Economic damages (medical expenses, lost wages, future care costs)